 What are voluntary benefits?

 Voluntary benefits are coverages that employees can choose to add to their health insurance plans.
-It can help your employees fill the gaps in their health insurance by choosing to include other coverages, such as dental or vision insurance.
+It can help your employees fill the gaps in their health insurance by choosing to include other coverages, such as dental insurance.
 Employees get to choose the coverages they want and leave behind the ones they don’t – kind of like going to a buffet.
 Except, you know, insurance-style.

 6 things to know about voluntary benefits.